Naoko Hayashiba

+Naoko Hayashiba (林葉 直子, Hayashiba Naoko), also known by her pen name Masaru Katori (かとり まさる, Katori Masaru), is a writer, manga artist and former women's professional shogi player who won several women's professional titles during her career.
+She has written two novel series, Tondemo Police and Kiss Dakeja Iya, and the manga Shion no Ō.

+Early life

+Hayashiba was born on January 24, 1968, and is from Fukuoka.
+She won the Women's Amateur Meijin tournament in 1979 when she was 11 years old.

-Shogi professional
+Women's shogi professional

 Hayashiba defeated professional shogi player Kinji Shiihashi in a 1991 Ginga Tournament game using the rare Sleeve Rook opening as Black, which made her the first female professional to defeat a male in a tournament game.
-Hayashiba's victory, however, is considered to be an "unofficial" because the Ginga Tournament did not become an official tournament until 2000.
+Her victory, however, is considered to be an "unofficial" because the Ginga Tournament did not become an official tournament until 2000.

 She had the record for the highest yearly winning rate of 0.852 (23 wins out of 27) in 1989 until it was surpassed by Ichiyo Shimizu in 1993 (0.897) and the record winning streak of 17 games in a row in 1982 until it was beaten by Hiroe Nakai in 2010 (19 games) and Kana Satomi in 2015 (21 games).

+Hayashiba quit professional shogi due to a sex scandal with another professional player, Makoto Nakahara, in 1995.
+In 2010, however, she returned to shogi after a 15-year absence, but retired yet again shorty thereafter.

 Promotion history

 Titles and other championships

 Hayashiba won a total of 15 titles in her career.
 She won the Women's Meijin title 4 times, the Women's Ōshō title 10 times, and the Kurashiki Tōka Cup 1 time.
 When she was 15 years old, she became the youngest to win the Women's Meijin and the first as well as youngest to win two titles (2 crowns) at the same time.